-Retrospect 6.1 review
+Retrospect 6.1 full review

 Once upon a time, Mac users had a very simple choice if they were serious about backup: use Retrospect, or cross your fingers.
 Large Mac installations would hold off upgrading their servers until a compatible version of Retrospect became available.
 But how the mighty are fallen.
 Backup requirements have doubled every year, but the price of storage has fallen, stone-like, to the point where it often makes more economic sense for smaller networks to invest in some low-cost software and a set of external drives than a high-end solution such as Retrospect.